Social Security Administration (SSA) Data for

 We periodically ask users of our Internet services their opinions about how they would rate their experience.
 The second dataset (described below) reports on the results of a survey conducted to gather satisfaction ratings from customers.
 With a 93 percent E/VG/G rating, Internet Medicare Replacement Card responders were highly satisfied with their overall experience requesting a replacement Medicare card.

-Volume of Requests for Internet Medicare Replacement Cards
+Volume of Requests for Internet Medicare Replacement Cards Dataset Description

 This dataset provides monthly volumes at the national level from federal fiscal year 2008 onwards for Internet Medicare Replacement Card.

 The dataset includes only Internet Medicare Replacement Card transactions.
 It should be noted that, in addition to using our online Internet Medicare Replacement Card application, the public might request a replacement card by calling our 800 number, visiting a field office, or mailing us the request.
-This dataset pertains only to the online alternative.
+This dataset pertains only to the online requests.

 We get internet front-end activity counts from SSA’s Online Medicare Replacement Card Application.
 We capture the transactions when public users access the application.
 We store the transactions nightly in the Electronic Services Operational Data Store (ODS).
 The next day we take the data from the ODS and store it in the Data Warehouse.

-Field D: Comments, includes information about a particular month’s data collection and/or reporting.
+Comments: Information about a particular month's data collection and/or reporting.

 This dataset provides results at the national level from a 2014 survey of Internet Medicare Replacement Card customers.